otakupahp/gitflow/Gitflow.md

 *11:38* Bugfix branched from Release - by default the bugfix is branched from Develop, but this one was forced to branch from the release

+*11:41* Bugfix closed and rebased to release - the Develop branch was checked and the changes weren't there